What is twill fabric?

 Other twill weaves that are often used for clothing include, calvary twill – smooth, made from wool with diagonal lines, drill – heavy, made from cotton, and chino – relatively lightweight, made from cotton.

 Twill material is instantly recognisable, thanks to its complex weave pattern, and it has certain properties which makes it suitable for a myriad of end uses.

 - Easy to care for

 - Has an attractive woven face

 - Has several variations

-The high thread count of twill, due to its tightly woven construction, gives this textile potential to be both water and wind resistant.
-If you are seeking a material which is sturdy and robust but still has a lovely drape, then twill fabric or cotton twill is the best option.
+The high thread count of twill, due to its tightly woven construction, gives this textile potential to be both water and wind-resistant.
+If you are seeking a material which is sturdy and robust but still has a lovely drape, then twill fabric printing or cotton twill is the best option.
 Thanks to its diagonal weave, it drapes better than plain weave fabrics.

-Another key advantage is that twill withstands heavy wear and tear, making it a great choice for home furnishings, outerwear and jeans.
+Another key advantage is that when you customise your twill weave fabric it withstands heavy wear and tear, making it a great choice for home furnishings, outerwear and jeans.
 It doesn’t need to be ironed as frequently as a plain weave and is relatively easy to repair if it gets snagged.